 A computer has the potential to express a multitude of functions.
 A computer cannot autonomously creatively express itself and is limited in its expression by its programming.
 The programming creates the software that ensures the correct response to pre-determined commands.
 We may think we are not like the animated characters in a computer game because they are limited and controlled by their programming.
 The behaviour of the characters in a computer game is limited to a finite number of conditioned responses that respond to a number of pre-programmed commands.
 We are also limited by a number of pre-programmed commands existing as our beliefs.
 ‘I can’t’ reveals an individual’s awareness of the limits of their freedom to comfortably engage in an experience.

 The personal application of the phrase ‘I can’t’ usually exists within the context of ‘because’ which reveals the paradigm within which our beliefs are located.
 The ego is a false mind which is an intruder that is trespassing within our whole mind.
 The ego is an operating system and the beliefs are its software.
 Just like a computer we cannot exceed the creative output that is determined by our software.
 Our software is our beliefs.
 In truth we are not our ego mind.
 The ego mind is the mind of our given identity.
-Our whole mind is the power that sustains the false mind.
+Our whole mind is the paradigm in which our false mind exists.
 Our whole mind is omnipresent and is always unconsciously communicating with our ego mind all of the time.

 Our whole mind does this so that we will awaken and escape from our whole mind’s self-imposed prison.
 We are our own prisoner.
 We incarcerate our self with our faith in our beliefs.
 The ‘ego mind’ is the operating system.
 Our software (beliefs) is now controlling the whole mind.
 The whole mind controls the hardware which is our body and its chemistry which is what we feel.
 Whilst we believe in our identity we must live vicariously through its judgement and within the limitations of the jurisdiction of its beliefs.
 The criteria for whether or not you accept this as truth is whether or not you ‘believe’ it.